-PRESCRIPTION DRUG PROCEDURE Any student who is required to take medication during the school day must comply with the following regulations:
+Any student who is required to take medication during the school day must comply with the following regulations:

-• Written orders from a physician detailing the name of the drug, dosage, and time interval, is to be given.
+- Written orders from a physician detailing the name of the drug, dosage, and time interval, is to be given.
 A properly labeled medication bottle from the pharmacy with the student's name printed on the label is acceptable for short term medication.
-Student's requiring long term medication should have a medication administration plan on file.

-- Written permission from the parent/guardian of the student requesting that the school system comply with the physician's order must be given. - Medication MUST be brought to school in a container appropriately labeled by the Pharmacy or physician. - Each medication given on an ongoing basis must be recorded, which includes date, time and initials of the person giving the medication.
+Student's requiring long term medication should have a medication administration plan on file. - Written permission from the parent/guardian of the student requesting the school comply with the physician's order must be given. - Medication MUST be brought to school in a container appropriately labeled by the Pharmacy or physician. - Each medication given on an ongoing basis must be recorded, which includes date, time and initials of the person giving the medication.